-Members of different social groups often hold distinctive political attitudes.
-Research shows substantial differences in partisanship and policy preferences based on characteristics like religion (Campbell, Layman and Green, 2020; Cohen and Liebman, 1997; Layman, 2001), race and ethnicity (Hajnal and Lee, 2011; Saavedra Cisneros, 2017), gender (Conover, 1988; Ondercin, 2017; Huddy, Cassese and Lizotte, 2008), sexuality (Hertzog, 1996; Schaffner and Senic, 2006; Lewis, Rogers and Sherrill, 2011; Worthen, 2020), union membership (Frymer and Grumbach, 2021; Kim and Margalit, 2016), and military service (Klingler and Chatagnier, 2014), among others.
-These differences suggest a straightforward "identity-to-politics" link in public opinion (see Lee, 2008; Hajnal and Lee, 2011; Junn, 2006), echoing early research that claimed "a person thinks, politically, as he is, socially.
-Social characteristics determine political preference" (Lazarsfeld, Berelson and Gaudet, 1944, 27).
+embers of different social groups often hold distinctive political attitudes.
+Research shows substantial differences in partisanship and policy preferences based on characteristics like religion (Campbell, Layman, and Green 2020; Cohen and Liebman 1997; Layman 2001), race and ethnicity (Hajnal and Lee 2011; Saavedra Cisneros 2017), gender (Conover 1988; Huddy, Cassese, and Lizotte 2008; Ondercin 2017), sexuality (Hertzog 1996; Lewis, Rogers, and Sherrill 2011; Schaffner and Senic 2006; Worthen 2020), union membership (Frymer and Grumbach 2021; Kim and Margalit 2016), and military service (Klingler and Chatagnier 2014), among others.
+These differences suggest a straightforward "identity-to-politics" link in public opinion (see Hajnal and Lee 2011; Junn 2006; Lee 2008), echoing early research that claimed "a person thinks, politically, as he is, socially.
+Social characteristics determine political preference" (Lazarsfeld, Berelson, and Gaudet 1944, 27).

 But making the link between social identity and political views requires some interest in, and understanding of, politics, which not everyone possesses to the same extent.
-Knowledge of "what goes with what" (Converse, 1964, 238) - or which groups are supposed to align with which political views - is far from universal (Claassen et al., 2021; Kane, Mason and Wronski, 2021).
+Knowledge of "what goes with what" (Converse 1964, 238)-or which groups are supposed to align with which political views-is far from universal (Claassen et al. 2021; Kane, Mason, and Wronski 2021).
 Much of the literature suggests that elite cues, party policies, and the news media help citizens link their social identities to politics.
-But only attentive voters are likely to be exposed to this information, leaving the less-engaged still out of the loop (Zaller, 1992, 1996).
+But only attentive voters are likely to be exposed to this information, leaving the less engaged still out of the loop (Zaller 1992, 1996).

-As a result, this paper argues, the identity-to-politics link in public opinion is often moderated by political awareness.1 I draw on pooled American National Election Studies (ANES) and Cooperative Congressional Election Studies (CCES) data to study a wider range of social groups than past research - including identities grounded in religion, race, ethnicity, gender, sexuality, union membership, and military veteran status.
+As a result, this article argues, the identity-to-politics link in public opinion is often moderated by political awareness.1 I draw on pooled American National Election Studies (ANES) and Cooperative Congressional Election Studies (CCES) data to study a wider range of social groups than past research-including identities grounded in religion, race, ethnicity, gender, sexuality, union membership, and military veteran status.
 For most of these groups, the strength of the identity-to-politics link increases with political awareness.
 Among the least engaged, identities are often only loosely tied to partisanship or policy preferences.
 As awareness increases, the relationship between group membership and political attitudes strengthens, and the gaps between voters with different social identities widen.